 The Role of Poetry in Indian Culture

 Poetry is an integral part of Indian culture and has been so for centuries.
 The country has a rich tradition of oral poetry, with stories, myths, and legends being passed down from generation to generation through verse.
-This tradition has been kept alive by various communities across India, each with its unique style and flavor of poetry.
+This tradition has been kept alive by various communities across India, each with its unique style and flavour of poetry.
 Poetry has always been seen as a powerful tool for self-expression, and poets have been known for conveying complex emotions and ideas through words.

 Poets as Social Reformers